PolyNebulaSoftware/Godot-Facepunch.Steamworks/README.md

 1. Replace files in `steamworks/bin` with the latest [Facepunch.Steamworks](https://github.com/Facepunch/Facepunch.Steamworks) dlls.
 2. Replace files in `steamworks/sdk` with the latest [Steamworks SDK](https://partner.steamgames.com/doc/gettingstarted) dlls.
-3. Update GameAppId in `SteamService.cs` with your own steam GameAppId.
+3. Update GameAppId in `steamworks/src/SteamService.cs` with your own steam GameAppId.

 **Vscode**: To compile and run in `vscode`, make sure "program" is set to your `godot.exe` in `.vscode/launch.json`.